 - Only one of the top 20 hospitals in the US indicates which providers have upcoming availability and showcases real-time availability in search results.

-By conducting competitor analysis, you’ll be able to identify the mismatches between existing online appointment scheduling solutions and patients’ demands, which can give your app idea a solid shot at success, assuming it’s implemented well.
+By conducting competitor analysis, you’ll be able to identify the mismatches between existing online doctor appointment scheduling solutions and patients’ demands, which can give your app idea a solid shot at success, assuming it’s implemented well.